open-data-fabric/open-data-fabric/rfcs/005-dataset-annotations.md

 ## Unresolved questions

 - **Balance between schema and flexibility** - it should be easy for users to extend the metadata for their own governance needs.
-We should either allows some free-form component in the existing metadata events, or create separate event types.
+We should either allow some free-form component in the existing metadata events, or create separate event types.

 ## Future possibilities